top of page

 Context

-Many people across London continue to be disproportionately affected by the cost-of-living crisis, the lingering impact of Covid-19 and increased energy costs.
-Inflationary pressures have contributed to in-work poverty.
-Yet our research, in partnership with MIME has shown that access to free, good quality, independent social welfare legal advice can significantly help Londoners who are at risk of financial hardship.
+Many people across London continue to be disproportionately affected by the ongoing pressures of the rising cost of living.
+This is coupled with the lingering impact of Covid-19 and increased energy costs contributing to already challenged household budgets.
+Yet our research, in partnership with MIME has shown that access to free, good quality, independent social welfare and legal advice can significantly help Londoners at risk of financial hardship.

 Approach

-The project also looked to develop a network to share learning and best practice across the 11 community-based advice and support organisations.
-We facilitated workshops to help embed the emerging findings from across this partnership.
-This not only strengthen the network of organisations, but it also enabled resources to be shared.
-This in turn provided more effective and timely support for advice seekers.
+The AiCS programme also looked to develop a network to share learning and best practices across the 11 community-based advice and support organisations.
+In Year 1 we facilitated workshops to help embed the emerging findings from across these partnerships.
+In Year 2 the focus was on strengthening the network of organisations.
+Our evaluation has noted that this led to better sharing of resources, which in turn provides more effective and timely support for advice seekers.

 Impact

-The evaluation has demonstrated the individual and collective impact of the AiCS programme and developed a deeper understanding of the wider societal benefits of providing timely advice to support people facing hardship.
-It has also provided an evidence base for the cost benefit of investing in advice interventions based in the community.
+The Year 2 evaluation has demonstrated the individual and collective impact of the AiCS programme.
+It has built a body of evidence and a deeper understanding of the wider societal benefits of providing timely advice to support people facing hardship.
+The evaluation has also provided an evidence base for the cost-benefit of investing in early advice interventions that are based in the community.
+It has demonstrated the success of the delivery model in reaching individuals and households who have not previously accessed advice services before, with over three-fifths (61%) being new advice seekers.

-Our work provided a set of recommendations for the GLA, advice commissioners, and other relevant stakeholders on how best to approach future investment in, and activity involving, community-based advice interventions in future.
+Our work provided a set of recommendations for the GLA, advice commissioners, and other relevant stakeholders on how best to approach future investment in, and activity involving, community-based advice interventions in the future.
+It advocates the development of a pan-London Advice strategy and identifies the valuable and important opportunities this could present for funders to actively support the wider availability of community-based advice services.

-This has led to the Mayor of London confirming a second year of funding.
-This support will continue to deliver to beneficiaries, of whom 40-50% had not been in receipt of any advice previously.
-It will also broaden the scope of delivery, by identifying further community settings across London that can provide community-based advice.
-The evaluation findings are being used to aid selection of these locations as well as the rational for future funding beyond the timescale current set by the GLA.
+This has led to the Mayor of London confirming a third year of funding.
+This support will continue to deliver advice and support to beneficiaries.
+The scope of delivery has been further broadened by identifying further community settings across London that can provide community-based advice.
+The evaluation findings are being used to aid the selection of these locations as well as the rationale for future funding by other organisations, trusts and foundations beyond the timescale currently set by the GLA.

 bottom of page